tanyikhang/angular-sqlite-restapi/README.md

 5) open terminal, direct to the file location (exp: ..\todoapp-angular-mongodb-api\angular-todoapp-ui-main> npm install) and run
   i) npm install
-  ii) npm install @ng-bootstrap/ng-bootstrap iii) ng serve -o
+  ii) npm install @ng-bootstrap/ng-bootstrap iii) npm install -g @angular/cli iv) ng serve -o
-6) After running, it should be no data yet in the database, you may click  "Add note" to add a note and proceed to other function to test.
+7) After running, it should be no data yet in the database, you may click  "Add note" to add a note and proceed to other function to test.

 Note: